Connect the dots

 BUT how can a chronic disease be helped by light.

-Because it helps the person to walk mindful.
+Because it helps the person to walk mindfully.

 Here you see a man with Parkinson’s who needs a walker to make his way across a room but who can easily walk down stairs.
 This is because he is focussed on the task, rather than his regular distracted thinking routine, because he knows that the stairs need attention if he does not want to fall.
 It is not the time for distracted thinking when your next step can cause you pain if you do it wrong.
 It is time for focus and attention.
 So our standard flat floor and pavement are not stimulating our brain in a good way.
 The brain gets “lazy” and gives you time to think about challenges that are NOT in front of you.

-If you combine the above strange observations with the videos below, you are close to solving the mystery about Parkinson’s diseas.
+If you combine the above strange observations with the videos below, you are close to solving the mystery about Parkinson’s disease.
 Like I did.

 It is a shame science is not looking in this direction.
-But they are comming closer.
+But they are coming closer.

-Popping pills is not the solution on this natural biological phenomenen.
+Popping pills is not the solution to this natural biological phenomenon.

-Find more infromation about this via the links to the right.
+Find more information about this via the links to the right.

-Listen to this video that dancing helps people with Parkinson’s disease.
+Listen to this video, dancing helps people with Parkinson’s disease.
 So after dancing for an hour, these people feel better.
 On YouTube, you can find numerous videos talking about the benefits of dancing.

-Boxing is also good to reduce Parkinson’s symptoms.
+Boxing is also good way to reduce Parkinson’s symptoms.

 You can find a lot of videos about other ways you can improve Parkinson’s symptoms (and these activities will help with a lot of other diseases as well.)